mattuna15/zed-68k/README.md

 # Zed-68k
 Zedboard 68k

-Zedboard Motorola 68000 implementation of multicomp and MIC68K using the TG68 core.
+Zedboard Motorola 68000 implementation of multicomp, Gameduino and MIC68K using the TG68 core.
 The ram code and memory map has been amended accordingly.
 Some of the memory and clocking routines are based on work by Michael Jørgensen.
+The VGA Engine is based on Gameduino by James Bowman - modified for the Nexys.

 # Hardware
 Digilent Zedboard: https://store.digilentinc.com/zedboard-zynq-7000-arm-fpga-soc-development-board/ <br>